LBNL-UCB-STI/beam/docs/behaviors.rst

 In all cases (whether mode is specified before the day or chosen within the day) person agents use WALK as a fallback option throughout if constraints otherwise prevent their previously determined mode from being possible for any given trip.
 E.g. if a person is in the middle of a RIDE_HAIL tour, but the Ride Hail Manager is unable to match a driver to the person, then the person will walk.

-In BEAM the following modes are considers:
+In BEAM the following modes are considered:

 * Walk
 * Bike
 * Drive (alone)
 * Walk to Transit
 * Drive to Transit (Park and Ride)
-* Ride Hail
+* Ride Hail (Solo, Pooled)
 * Ride Hail to/from Transit

 There are two mode choice models that are possible within BEAM.